-5. IMCOS Bulletins on Map Care There is a good bit of general information here, although the section on photography could use updating, particularly in the area of digital photography.
+5. IMCOS: Caring for Your Collection There is a good bit of general information here, although the section on photography could use updating, particularly in the area of digital photography.

 7. Other online sites discussing complexities of paper conservation: AIC Resource Center, Straus Center for Conservation (Harvard Univ.
 Art Museums), Preserving Works on Paper (Preservation, Library of Congress), Conservation OnLine.
 The Northeast Document Conservation Center offers a large number of Online Leaflets pertaining to conservation issues.
 The NEDCC has reinstated its online course, Preservation 101.

 8. Tuttle: An ounce of preservation: a guide to the care of papers and photographs.
 Rainbow, 1995.